 Website URLs and email addresses: Turn Detect Web & Email Links on or off.

 Phone numbers: Turn Detect Phone Links on or off.

-If you don’t want links to show formatting but you still want them to be active, turn on Detect Web & Email Links or Detect Phone Links and turn off Apply Link Style.
+If you don’t want links to show formatting, but you still want them to be active, turn on Detect Web & Email Links or Detect Phone Links and turn off Apply Link Style.

-The setting applies to new text you enter in all Pages documents.
+The setting applies to new text that you enter in all Pages documents.
 Existing links aren’t affected by the change.